r-windows/r-base-rtools40/readme.md

 > Test build of base R with rtools40

 This is an experimental build of base R with the [new toolchain](https://github.com/r-windows/rtools-installer) for testing your R packages.
+It automatically gets built and deployed every day to http://dl.bintray.com/rtools/installer/

+## How to build yourself

+Download this repository and run [`./build.sh`](build.sh) inside the rtools40 shell.
+Edit [`MkRules.local.in`](MkRules.local.in) to adjust compiler flags.

 ## How to Use